 Thor Industries (THO) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the recreational vehicle maker had lost 11.72% over the past month, lagging the Construction sector's loss of 6.37% and the S&P 500's loss of 1.79% in that time.
+Prior to today's trading, shares of the recreational vehicle maker had lost 10.25% over the past month.
+This has was narrower than the Construction sector's loss of 12.62% and lagged the S&P 500's loss of 7.87% in that time.

-Wall Street will be looking for positivity from Thor Industries as it approaches its next earnings report date.
-In that report, analysts expect Thor Industries to post earnings of $3.39 per share.
-This would mark year-over-year growth of 42.44%.
-Our most recent consensus estimate is calling for quarterly revenue of $3.57 billion, up 30.69% from the year-ago period.
+Thor Industries will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $3.39, up 42.44% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.57 billion, up 30.69% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $15.37 per share and revenue of $15.15 billion.
 These totals would mark changes of +29.7% and +22.98%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Thor Industries.
+Investors might also notice recent changes to analyst estimates for Thor Industries.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Thor Industries is holding a Zacks Rank of #2 (Buy) right now.
+Thor Industries is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Thor Industries is holding a Forward P/E ratio of 5.8.
-This valuation marks a discount compared to its industry's average Forward P/E of 6.6.
+Digging into valuation, Thor Industries currently has a Forward P/E ratio of 5.99.
+This represents a discount compared to its industry's average Forward P/E of 6.46.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.